siddhartha-kar/tcga-imputation/README.md

 ---

-Download and unzip PLINK 2.0 alpha from here: https://www.cog-genomics.org/plink/2.0 to obtain the file ``plink2``.
+Download and unzip the 64-bit version of PLINK 2.0 alpha from here: https://www.cog-genomics.org/plink/2.0 to obtain the file ``plink2``.

 >```./plink2 --vcf allchr_pgs.vcf --make-bed --out allchr_pgs```